grahamschock/grahamschock.github.io/comp-photo-2-hybrid-imgs/input/report.md

 The implementation of the high pass filter is taking the original image and subtracting it by the low pass image.
 This has an effect of producing an image with only the high frequency regions remaining.
 Similar to the low pass filter, we also found it helpful here to adjust the sigma on a case by case basis.
 A higher sigma will increase the blur and result in more distinct features in the result of the high pass filter.

 ### Frequency Analysis

+Here we look at the log magnitude of the Fourier transform on each of image of the process.
+Something particularly interesting is how the low pass filter affects the frequency graph by blurring the input image.

 | Input Image 1 | Input 1 with low pass filter | Input Image 2 | Input 2 with high pass filter | Hybrid Image |
 | --- | --- | --- | --- | --- |
 | ![](imgs/pisa-cropped.jpg) | ![](results/pisa-low.jpg) | ![](imgs/carrot-cropped.jpg) | ![](results/carrot-high.jpg) | ![](results/pisa-carrot.jpg) |